 Key Takeaways

-Living Alone with Schizoaffective Disorder
+What Are the Risks of Living Alone with Schizoaffective Disorder?

-A large-scale study involving over 121,000 participants found that participants who lived alone had a higher prevalence of psychiatric morbidity—with a 1.608, 95% odds ratio.
+A large-scale study involving over 121,000 participants found that participants who lived alone had a higher prevalence of psychiatric morbidity, with a 1.608, 95% odds ratio.
 The impact was particularly severe for individuals experiencing life transitions, such as divorce or widowhood, indicating that isolation during these vulnerable periods can exacerbate mental health issues.

 Social Satisfaction as a Protective Factor

 Despite the risks, living alone can serve as a protective factor for individuals recovering from psychosis.
-Research has shown that social satisfaction—defined by the quality rather than quantity of social interactions—is the strongest predictor of mental health improvement.
+Research has shown that social satisfaction, defined by the quality rather than quantity of social interactions, is the strongest predictor of mental health improvement.
 Meaningful connections can mitigate the adverse effects of solitude for a greater sense of well-being and recovery.

 Loneliness and Its Impact on Recovery